 Photo of Age-Friendly Regina committee members, SSM representatives, and Saskatchewan government minister at presentation of Age-Friendly Recognition at Saskatchewan Legislature.

 (left to right: Back row: Randy Dove, SSM; Hon.
-Gene Makowsky, Minister of Social Services, MLA Regina Gardiner Park, Government of Saskatchewan Middle row: Representing AF Regina: Kathryn Smart, Chelsea Brown, Lindsay Bzdel, Sylvie O’Callaghan, Alynn Skalicky; Lori Bresciani, Regina City Councillor; Doug Still, AF Saskatchewan; Ritu Kalra and Richard Marcotte, AF Regina Front row: Hon.
-Everett Hindley, Minister for Seniors, Government of Saskatchewan; Andre Nogue, Linda Pratt, Robert Wuschenny, AF Regina)
+Gene Makowsky, Minister of Social Services, MLA Regina Gardiner Park, Government of Saskatchewan Middle row: Representing Age-Friendly Regina: Kathryn Smart, Chelsea Brown, Lindsay Bzdel, Sylvie O’Callaghan, Alynn Skalicky; Lori Bresciani, Regina City Councillor; Doug Still, Age-Friendly Saskatchewan; Ritu Kalra and Richard Marcotte, Age-Friendly Regina Front row: Hon.
+Everett Hindley, Minister for Seniors, Government of Saskatchewan; André Nogue, Linda Pratt, Robert Wuschenny, Age-Friendly Regina)

 Age-Friendly Regina acknowledges that we are on traditional lands of the Treaty 4 Territory, the original lands of the Cree, Saulteaux, Dakota, Nakota, Lakota, and on the homeland of the Métis Nation.